jurre/jurrestender.com/content/about.md

 menu = "main"
 +++

 My name is Jurre Stender.
-I'm a software engineer based in Groninge, the Netherlands.
+I'm a software engineer based in Groningen, the Netherlands.
 This is my blog.